tomplex/virtualb/README.md

 All virtualenvs are created in the location specified environment variable `VIRTUALB_HOME`.
 It defaults to `~/.virtualenvs`, but you can set this to whatever in your `.bashrc` file (no need to export).

+Subcommands will autocomplete in the prompt, as will subcommands referencing virtualenvs, like `activate`, `freeze` and `rm`.

 Currently, `virtualb` provides these commands:

 |command|description|usage|